platypus1989/DynamicFlashcard/VERCEL_DEPLOYMENT.md

 2. Try creating a new curriculum with some words
 3. The flashcards should generate successfully with images from Unsplash

+**If you get an error about "Unsplash API key not configured":**
+- This confirms the app is working but needs the environment variable
+- Follow the steps above to set `UNSPLASH_ACCESS_KEY`
+- Redeploy the app

 ## Troubleshooting

 ### Issue: "Failed to generate flashcards"